EUGENE STUDIO /

 EUGENE STUDIO Atelier iii

-Eugene Kangawa (寒川裕人) was born in 1989 in the United States.
-Past exhibitions include his solo exhibition “EUGENE STUDIO 新しい海 After the Rainbow” (2021-22) at the Museum of Contemporary Art Tokyo; “de-sport” (2020) at 21st Century Museum of Contemporary Art, Kanazawa; solo exhibition “1/2 century later.”
-(2017) at Shiseido Gallery; “89+” (2014) at Serpentine Gallery, London, etc.
+Eugene Kangawa was born in the United States in 1989.
+Past shows include the solo exhibition “EUGENE STUDIO After the rainbow” (2021-22) at the Museum of Contemporary Art Tokyo, the group exhibition “de-sport” (2020) at the 21st Century Museum of Contemporary Art, Kanazawa, the solo exhibition “1/2 century later.”
+(2017) at the Shiseido Gallery, Tokyo, and the group exhibition “89+” (2014) at the Serpentine Gallery, London.

-In addition, he has participated in or been invited to research and development in areas such as artificial intelligence, agriculture, and biotechnology.
-In 2017, his early activities were featured in the book The Age of Art × Technology (by Daisuke Miyatsu, Kobunsha Shinsho), which cited him as one of the four artists representing Japan, along with Team Lab and others.
+The artist has also participated in, or was invited to participate in, various research and development projects in such fields as artificial intelligence, agriculture, and biotechnology.
+These early activities were summarized in 2017 in the book The Age of Art × Technology (written by Daisuke Miyatsu, published by Kobunsha Shinsho), which cited EUGENE STUDIO / Eugene Kangawa as one of the four leading Japanese artists amongst teamLab and others.

 EUGENE STUDIO website